open5e/open5e/source/equipment/magic-items/slippers-of-spider-climbing.rst

 *spell scroll*, the copier must succeed on an Intelligence (Arcana) check with a DC equal to 10

--  the spell’s level.
+-  the spell's level.
 If the check succeeds, the spell is successfully copied.
 Whether the check succeeds or fails, the *spell scroll* is destroyed.